Yet Another Gear Review

 Simms Rivertek BOA Boots

 For the record, I'll never buy boots with the BOA system ever again.
 Time and time again, the wire laces would fray and eventually break.
 They also had a habit of breaking at the worst time.
 Several times, I would have to use duct tape to wrap around the boot to help prevent it from coming off.
 The other problem was just trying to find the laces for them.
 The Rivertek was a discontinued model and the local fly shop didn't carry them.
-The clerk recommended that I try a ski shop and guess what they did had the laces, but sometimes they didn't.
+The clerk recommended that I try a ski shop and guess what they did have the laces, but sometimes they didn't.
 I ended up having to buy the laces through Simms and they weren't cheap.
 But, other than that, the boots did hold up to my abuse as the soles didn't crack or split.
 There were some tears on the sides of them, but that's expected when it comes to heavy usage.
 But the next boots will be the good ole fashion laces.

 Simms Guide Stocking Foot Waders